microsoft/pycon/azure-speedrun.md

 https://user-images.githubusercontent.com/8632637/232080155-05c8a0cf-69d8-4b7a-92fd-8b413bf1c1b2.mp4

-7. Share a link to your GitHub repository in the [**#python-virtual-labs**](https://discord.com/channels/702724176489873509/718335138299248660) channel in the [Microsoft Python] Discord.
+5. Share a link to your GitHub repository in the [**#python-virtual-labs**](https://discord.com/channels/702724176489873509/718335138299248660) channel in the [Microsoft Python] Discord.

 ## Rules to qualify

 In order to get credit for the challenge:

-1. Have CREATED AND SUBMITTED your new deployment within the time-frame of the competition.
+1. You must have CREATED AND SUBMITTED your new deployment within the time-frame of the competition.
 We will start accepting contributions on the 20 April 2023 at 5:00pm MDT (-06:00) and the window will close on the 27 April 2023 Anywhere on Earth.
 2. You must successfully deploy a replica of the [Azure Django Postgres ACA Project](https://github.com/azure-samples/azure-django-postgres-aca) to Azure Container Apps USING the azd pipeline config step in the [Bonus: Using AZD + GitHub Actions to Manage your Deployment][lab-bonus] section.
 The passing pipeline action will be one of the determining factors.
 The GitHub Action Workflow can be either Manually Triggered or Triggered via Automation.
 3. Your GitHub repo must be public.
-(If you used azd pipeline config and created a private repo, [here are the steps to change the vsibility](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility).
+(If you used azd pipeline config and created a private repo, [here are the steps to change the visibility](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility).
 4. Your website must be working to get credit.
 If you're site is down due to a system error beyond your control, it will be reviewed on a case by case basis.
 5. The link for your site must not match any other previously submitted entry.